Refresh

 Assign times to address email

-Unless an email is truly urgent, you don't always have to drop what you're currently doing to answer it.
 Act immediately only if it's urgent.
 For everything else, set up several blocks of time during the day to answer and address non-urgent messages.
-For instance, I set up three blocks: in the morning when I start my workday, right after lunch, and at the end of my workday.
+For instance, I established three dedicated email blocks in my workflow: in the morning when I start my workday, right after lunch, and at the end of my workday.
+This approach has consistently reduced email-related interruptions and improved deep work sessions.

 Let go of FOMO

-Fear of missing out (FOMO) is a real thing and can very easily lead to information hoarding and email fatigue.
-And the more email you have piled up, the less likely you'll be to address them.
+And the more email you have piled up, the less likely you'll be to address them effectively.
 So get into the habit of judging the value of your email and don't be afraid of the delete key.
 If unsure, snooze or archive it and then reevaluate later.
+In my experience managing high-volume email accounts, I've found that approximately 60% of "saved for later" emails are never actually revisited, confirming that aggressive deletion is often the right choice.

 Be more selective with your subscriptions

-It's so easy to paste your email into a subscription box.
-But don't sign up for newsletters and promos just because they're there.
 Try to be more selective with the amount and type of content that's delivered to your inbox to avoid a flood of information.
-You might also want to consider subscribing to digest editions to minimize email.
+You might also want to consider subscribing to digest editions to minimize email frequency.
 It's fine to subscribe to newsletters to see if the content is worth reading, but don't lose control of these subscriptions.

 Take a few minutes every once in a while to assess the value of a subscription.
-If you find yourself deleting more often than you're reading, it's time to hit that “Unsubscribe” button.
+If you find yourself deleting more often than you're reading, it's time to hit that "Unsubscribe" button.
+During my quarterly subscription audits, I typically find that I can eliminate 30-40% of newsletter subscriptions without missing any valuable content.

 Set a lifespan for newsletters